s-sohani/knowledge/Data Intensive/3- Storage and Retrieval.md

 # Transaction Processing or Analytics?
 In the early days of business data processing, a write to the database typically corresponded to a commercial transaction taking place like paying an employee’s salary.

 > A transaction needn’t necessarily have ACID properties.
-Transaction processing just means allowing clients to make low-latency reads and writes as opposed to batch processing jobs, which only run periodically
+Transaction processing just means allowing clients to make low-latency reads and writes as opposed to batch processing jobs, which only run periodically (for example, once per day).

+Databases were initially used for various types of data, such as blog comments, game actions, and address book contacts, but the core access pattern remained similar to business transactions.
+Applications typically retrieve a few records using a key and update records based on user input, a pattern known as online transaction processing (OLTP).

+Over time, databases began to be used more for data analytics, which involves different access patterns.
+Analytical queries usually scan large numbers of records, read only a few columns per record, and calculate aggregate statistics (like counts, sums, or averages) rather than returning raw data.
+For example, analytic queries might include calculating total store revenue in a month, comparing sales during a promotion, or identifying purchase patterns of certain products.
+It has been called online analytic processing (OLAP)